-The Superintendent of Credit Unions is appointed by and serves at the pleasure of the Governor, subject to confirmation by the Iowa Senate.
+The Division of Credit Unions is a division of the Department of Insurance and Financial Services.
+The Division is headed by the Superintendent of Credit Unions.
+The Superintendent is appointed by and serves at the pleasure of the Governor, subject to confirmation by the Iowa Senate.
 The Superintendent is charged with the supervision of state-chartered credit unions, and control and enforcement of the laws, bylaws, rules and regulations pertaining to the organization and operation of Iowa state-chartered credit unions.

 The Credit Union Review Board meets quarterly pursuant to Iowa Code §533.107.
-The review board consists of 7 members, 5 of whom have been members of a credit union for at least the previous 5 years.
+TheReview Board consists of 7 members, 5 of whom have been members of a credit union for at least the previous 5 years.
 The Credit Union Review Board members are appointed by the Governor and confirmed by the Senate.
 They serve staggered terms of 3 years.
-The review board may recommend administrative rules or other actions as it deems necessary or suitable to administer the Iowa Credit Union Act.
+The Review Board may recommend administrative rules or other actions as it deems necessary or suitable to administer the Iowa Credit Union Act.

-Employees of the Division of Credit Unions are noncontract, non-merit employees, pursuant to Iowa Code §20.4.
+Employees of the Division of Credit Unions are non-contract, non-merit employees, pursuant to Iowa Code §20.4.
 The Division team includes ten Credit Union Examiners and one Credit Union Supervisory Examiner who work in the field and are responsible for performing credit union examinations throughout the state.
 Senior examiners are assigned supervision of the larger and more complex credit unions.
-The Des Moines office consists of the Superintendent, Executive Officer, Information Technology Specialist, and Administrator.
+The Des Moines office consists of the Superintendent, Executive Officer, Analyst, and Administrator.